korut94/MakeQtGame/README.md

-# Source and Header Directory
+# Source and Header Directories

 ## Abstract
 So we now want have a good organization and the basiest way to achive is